 During the suspension, no prefinancing will be paid.
-Costs incurred or contributions for activities implemented during suspension are not eligible (see Article 6.3).
+Moreover, no units may be implemented Ongoing units must be interrupted and no new units may be started.
+Unit contributions for activities implemented during suspension are not eligible (see Article 6.3).